PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 20:17:26
+Last updated: 2024-04-02 20:18:00
-Random Quote: Every artist dips his brush in his own soul, and paints his own nature into his pictures. - Henry Ward Beecher
+Random Quote: The superior man is modest in his speech but exceeds in his actions. - Confucius